frontity/docs/docs/seo/README.md

 Frontity allows you to optimize the SEO performance of your site and customize how your site is indexed by search engine crawlers.

-By default, Frontity will deliver to your browser a fully populated and well-formed HTML file generated from your React code.
+By default, Frontity will deliver to your browser a fully populated and well-formed [HTML file generated from your React code](../architecture/).
 This reduces the time required for the first contentful paint and ensures a good SEO score.

 {% hint style="info" %}
-Read more about Frontity's architecture [here](../architecture/)
+Have doubts about Frontity & SEO?
+Come and join us in [the community](https://community.frontity.org/) and ask there!
+Our SEO expert may provide [some advice](https://community.frontity.org/t/deploying-frontity-wordpress-on-the-same-domain/1124/4).
 {% endhint %}

 But that's not all.
 With Frontity you can also customize: